Sun Belt Conference Information:

 Commissioner: Karl Benson

-Schools: University of Arkansas at Little Rock, Arkansas State University, Florida Atlantic University, Florida International University, University of Louisiana at Lafayette, University of Louisiana at Monroe, Middle Tennessee State University, University of North Texas, University of South Alabama, Troy University, Western Kentucky University
+Schools: Arkansas State University, Georgia State University, University of Louisiana at Lafayette, University of Louisiana at Monroe, University of South Alabama, Troy University, Texas State University, Western Kentucky University

 Men’s Sports: baseball, basketball, cross country, football, golf, indoor track & field, outdoor track & field, and tennis